General Course Information

 1.2 Course description

 The seminar will be graded Pass/Fail.
 It is expected that students will consider course materials in the development of their own original research and writing.
-Attendance and full participation are required to pass, which will include (1) writing three short discussion papers responding to the required readings, and (2) presenting an analytical literature review, thesis prospectus, or research paper to the class and other participants in weeks 10 and 11.
+Attendance and full participation are required to pass, which includes circulating two short discussion papers responding to the required readings.

 1.3 Course teachers